 What do you do to earn income?

 Zack has a job as a web developer.
 He is able to work remotely so as long as we have an internet connection, we are good.
-I left my corporate job to be able to do this and have work camp jobs, when available.
+I left my corporate job to be able to do this and have odd jobs and work camping jobs, when available.

 Where do you get water?